 They are more affordable

-Unlike expensive commercial herbicides, DIY weed killers are everyday household items that you can quickly get from your kitchen to kill weeds on your lawn.
+Unlike expensive commercial herbicides, DIY weed killers are everyday household items you can quickly get from your kitchen to kill weeds on your lawn.

 Home-made weed and grass killer

 There are numerous products at home you can use to remove weeds.
-However, most of them are non-selective and will kill the weeds and other non-targeted plants.
+However, most are non-selective and will kill the weeds and other non-targeted plants.
 It’s best to cover desired plants and grass when using DIY weed killers.

 Remember to pull and remove dead weeds using a shovel after applying homemade killers.
 Then, replant the resulting spots to prevent them from regrowing.